Meal planning that

 If one doesn't appeal, click "New Suggestion" and Claude will make another, avoiding ingredients already used in surrounding meals.
 Use it as a weekly plan or just a reference for new ideas.

-Meal plan grid showing Mediterranean Bright Weeknights with breakfast, lunch, and dinner categories, each with three meal cards listing ingredients and options to get a new suggestion or generate a recipe
+Meal plan grid showing Peruvian Bright Weeknights with breakfast, lunch, and dinner categories, each with three meal cards listing ingredients and options to get a new suggestion or generate a recipe

 Committed carnivore?
 We've got you.